-A solar eclipse will occur across most of the United States on August 21, 2017, including a small band of total solar eclipse stretching from east to west across the continent.
+A solar eclipse will occur across most of the United States on April 8, 2024, including a small band of total solar eclipse stretching from east to west across much of the continent.
 Prevent Blindness hopes you enjoy taking part in this important astronomical and cultural event.
 Before you do, please take the time to learn about the dangers to your vision and how to protect your eyes from injury during the eclipse.

 Protect your eyes!